tedorellana/learning/SAA-C03.md

   - RDS for MariaDB
   - RDS for Oracle
   - RDS for SQL Server

-## Amazon FSx for NetApp ONTAP ##
-Is when you need to move workloads running on NetApp or other NFS/SMB/iSCSI servers to AWS without modifying application code or how you manage data.
-Amazon FSx for NetApp ONTAP is a fully managed service that provides highly reliable, scalable, high-performing, and feature-rich file storage built on NetApp's popular ONTAP file system.

-## AWS Storage Gateway ##
-Connects on-premises environments with cloud storage through cached volumes, stored volumes and tape-based backup.
-SMB.
-AWS Storage Gateway Volume Gateway provides two configurations for connecting to iSCSI storage, namely, stored volumes and cached volumes.
-The stored volume configuration stores the entire data set on-premises and asynchronously backs up the data to AWS.
-The cached volume configuration stores recently accessed data on-premises, and the remaining data is stored in Amazon S3.

 ## With its virtual tape library (VTL) interface (iSCSI) ##
 You use your existing tape-based backup infrastructure to store data on virtual tape cartridges that you create on your Tape Gateway.
 Each Tape Gateway is preconfigured with a media changer and tape drives.